 What is "Slamming?"

 "Slamming" is the illegal practice of switching a

-long distance service without permission.
+consumer's telephone service provider without permission.
 FCC rules also prohibit unreasonable

 slamming by removing the profit and protect consumers from illegal switches.